President pro tempore of the United States Senate: Modern era

-In January 1945, the 79th Congress elected Kenneth McKellar, who at the time was the senator with the longest continuous service, to be president pro tempore.
-Since then, it has become customary for the majority party's senior member to hold this position.
-Arthur Vandenberg (from 1947 to 1949) was the last president pro tempore in the 20th century not to be the senior member of the majority party, aside from the single day in December 1980 accorded Milton Young, who was the retiring senior member of the Republican Party, which would hold the majority in the incoming 97th Congress.
-Patty Murray was elected to the position in January 2023, becoming the first woman to become Senate president pro tempore and the second person elected ahead of a more senior member, as Dianne Feinstein declined the post.
+In January 1945, the Senate elected Kenneth McKellar, who at the time was the senator with the longest continuous service, as its president pro tempore.
+Since then, it has become customary for the majority party's most senior member to hold this position.
+Patty Murray was elected president pro tempore in January 2023, the first woman to hold the position.
+At the time of her election, she was the second-most senior member of the majority party.

+Historically, presidents pro tempore would preside over any joint session of the United States Congress alongside the speaker of the house when there was a vacancy in the vice presidency.
+With the ratification of the Twenty-fifth Amendment to the United States Constitution in 1967, vacancies in the vice presidency became much less common.
+However, a need for the president pro tempore to preside came in September 2001, following the 9/11 terrorist attacks.
+Due to heightened security concerns during President George W. Bush's September 20 address to Congress, Vice President Dick Cheney stayed at another location as a designated survivor, and President Pro Tempore Robert Byrd presided in his absence.

+President pro tempore Patrick Leahy presided over the second impeachment of Donald Trump in 2021.
+The Chief Justice of the United States had presided over all previous presidential impeachment trials, as prescribed by the Constitution, but in this case Trump was no longer a sitting president when the trial began.

 Related officials

 Acting president pro tempore

 While the president pro tempore does have other official duties, the holders of the office have, like the vice president, over time ceased presiding over the Senate on a daily basis, owing to the mundane and ceremonial nature of the position.
 Furthermore, as the president pro tempore is usually the most senior senator of the majority party, they most likely also chair a major Senate committee and have other significant demands on their time.
 Therefore, the president pro tempore has less time now than in the past to preside daily over the Senate.
 Instead, junior senators from the majority party are designated acting president pro tempore to preside over the Senate.
 This allows junior senators to learn proper parliamentary procedure.
 The acting president pro tempore is usually reappointed daily by the president pro tempore.